 That may sound simple enough, but professionals feel disengaged at their jobs more than a quarter (26 percent) of the time, on average, according to new Accountemps research.
 That can lead to low morale, lost productivity and employee turnover.

 Sometimes it's the supervisors who sap their staff's enthusiasm without realizing what they’re doing.
 If you're worried about employee motivation and you're in a position to improve it, read on for eight mistakes you may be making as a manager — along with tips for avoiding these habits:

-A supportive manager is the No. 1 factor in job satisfaction, employees reported in a survey by Robert Half and the American Institute of CPAs (AICPA).
-So it’s important to take a genuine interest in your employees’ career and professional development by offering mentoring or coaching and helping employees create a clear career path.
+A supportive manager plays a huge role in job satisfaction, so it’s important to take a genuine interest in your employees’ career and professional development.
+You can offer training or mentoring in the workplace.
 It’s also crucial to support employees’ work-life balance; that means being as flexible as possible when personal and family issues arise.

-It’s important that your employees know that they can talk to you when they have a problem or a question, but you can also motivate them by regularly reaching out to them.
-That means making sure your team understands what you expect of them, explaining how their roles fit into overall company priorities, and asking them about their own goals and priorities.
+It’s important that your employees know they can talk to you when they have a problem or a question, but you can also motivate them by regularly reaching out to them.
+That means making sure your team understands what you expect of them, explaining how their roles fit into overall company priorities, and asking them about their own goal setting and priorities.